-Our current gastrointestinal integrated pathology risk diagnostic assay, PancraGEN[®] is based on our PathFinderTG[®] platform.
-PathFinderTG[®] is designed to use advanced clinical algorithms to accurately stratify patients according to risk of pancreatic cancer by assessing panels of DNA abnormalities in patients who have pancreaticobiliary lesions (cysts or solid masses) with potential for cancer.
+Our current gastrointestinal integrated pathology risk diagnostic assay, Pancra GEN^{\otimes} is based on our PathFinder TG^{\otimes} platform.
+PathFinder TG^{\otimes} is designed to use advanced clinical algorithms to accurately stratify patients according to risk of pancreatic cancer by assessing panels of DNA abnormalities in patients who have pancreaticobiliary lesions (cysts or solid masses) with potential for cancer.
 PanDNA is a "molecular only" reporting option for physicians that perform their own integration of first line testing results.
-PathFinderTG[®] is supported by our state of the art CLIA certified, and CAP accredited laboratory in Pittsburgh, Pennsylvania.
+PathFinder TG^{\otimes} is supported by our state of the art CLIA certified, and CAP accredited laboratory in Pittsburgh, Pennsylvania.
 Our Pittsburgh laboratory is our largest clinical laboratory where we process the majority of our oncology related commercial tests; we also support our other gastrointestinal and endocrine commercial activities through this laboratory.

 Early detection of pancreatic cancer is crucial.
-Based on the American Cancer Society Cancer 2021 Cancer Facts and Figures, pancreatic cancer is the fourth leading cause of cancer deaths in the U.S. with an average 5 year survival rate of 10%.
-PancraGEN[®] and PanDNA[®] are designed to determine risk of malignancy in pancreatic cysts and pancreaticobiliary solid lesions, which are more often than not benign lesions but have potential for developing in to cancer.
-We believe that PancraGEN[®] is the leader in the market for integrated molecular diagnostic tests for determining risk of pancreaticobiliary malignancy.
-We currently estimate that the immediate addressable market for PancraGEN[®] is approximately 130,000 indeterminate pancreaticobiliary lesions annually or approximately \$350 million annually based on the current size of the patient population and reimbursement rates.
-To date, PancraGEN[®] testing has been used in more than 50,000 clinical cases.
-The National Pancreatic Cyst Registry study published in Endoscopy in 2015 demonstrated that PancraGEN[®] more accurately determines the malignant potential of pancreatic cysts than international consensus 2012 imaging criteria, helping to ensure that surgery is reserved for the most appropriate patients.
-When molecular analysis is not performed, the vast majority of all pancreatic cysts surgeries are performed on cystic lesions that do not harbor malignancy.
+Based on the American Cancer Society Cancer 2022 Cancer Facts and Figures, pancreatic cancer is the third leading cause of cancer deaths in the U.S. (estimated) with an average five year survival rate of 11%.
+PancraGEN® and PanDNA® are designed to determine risk of malignancy in pancreatic cysts and pancreaticobiliary solid lesions, which are more often than not benign lesions but have potential for developing into cancer.
+We believe that PancraGEN® is the leader in the market for integrated molecular diagnostic tests for determining risk of pancreaticobiliary malignancy.
+We currently estimate that the immediate addressable market for PancraGEN® is approximately 115,000 indeterminate pancreaticobiliary lesions annually or approximately \$200 million annually based on the current size of the patient population and reimbursement rates.
+To date, PancraGEN® testing has been used in more than 56,000 clinical cases.
+The National Pancreatic Cyst Registry study published in Endoscopy in 2015 demonstrated that PancraGEN® more accurately determines the malignant potential of pancreatic cysts than international consensus 2012 imaging criteria, helping to ensure that surgery is reserved for the most appropriate patients.
+When molecular analysis is not performed, the vast majority of all pancreatic cyst surgeries are performed on cystic lesions that do not harbor malignancy.